laravel/nova-docs/3.0/actions/registering-actions.md

 ## Disabling Action Confirmation

-By default, when running an action, a confirmation modal is displayed to the user, allowing them to cancel the pending operation.
+By default, when running an action a confirmation modal is displayed to the user, allowing them to cancel the pending operation.
 To disable this (and run the action immediately), you can chain the `withoutConfirmation` method to your action definition:

 ```php
 /**